-Increasingly powerful games consoles should not come with ever-increasing energy consumption, particularly when they are performing secondary functions such as connecting to the internet or playing a DVD.
-These devices are not easily upgradable or repairable and usually end up adding to Europe's mountain of toxic electronic waste.
+Increasingly powerful game consoles should not come with ever-increasing energy consumption, particularly when they are performing standard secondary functions such as browsing the internet or playing a video.
+There is also still much to be done to make these devices easily upgradable, repairable and recyclable, so that they do not just end up adding to Europe’s mountain of toxic electronic waste.

 What’s the European Union doing?

 The three main global producers, Nintendo, Sony and Microsoft, joined forces to develop a voluntary initiative, allowing them to escape EU mandatory regulation.
 This was endorsed by the European Commission in 2015.
 Coolproducts is, however, concerned about the low level of ambition of this agreement.

 The European Commission launched a review study in 2018 to assess the effectiveness of the self-regulatory initiative, and discuss what further improvements could be made to it.